 You will be required to wear a hospital gown, and disposable pants will be provided.
-If you are undergoing a general anaesthetic you may be required to remove any make-up, nail varnish, contact lenses, dentures and jewellery.
+For specific procedures you may be required to remove any make-up, nail varnish, contact lenses, dentures and jewellery.
 Wedding bands can usually be retained and will be taped over.

 You may also be asked to wear surgical stockings; these help to prevent blood clots forming in the legs.
-Your consultant and anaesthetist may also want you to have anti-clotting injections for the first few days after the operation, depending on your procedure.
+Your consultant and anaesthetist may also want you to have anticlotting injections for the first few days after the operation, depending on your procedure.